Environmental Science

 What is Environmental Science?

-The Environmental Science major provides students with a rigorous understanding of the basic sciences of biology, chemistry, physics, and mathematics, as well as the practical knowledge and skills associated with environmental research, monitoring, and effective communication of technical data.
-Internship programs in which students work with environmental professionals are a key component of the major.
+The Environmental Science major provides students with a rigorous understanding of the basic sciences of biology, chemistry, physics, mathematics, and environmental engineering, as well as the practical knowledge and skills associated with environmental research, monitoring, and effective communication of technical data.
+Internships with local environmental organizations are an integral component of the program.

 What do Environmental Science majors do?